stefanminch/messenger-mac/README.md

 A standalone desktop app for Facebook Messenger on macOS.
 Chat with friends without opening a browser.

+**Why this exists:** Meta discontinued the official Messenger desktop app.
+This is a lightweight replacement that lets you use Messenger without keeping a browser tab open.

 <img src="icon.png" width="128" alt="Messenger for Mac">

 ## Download